-The youngest son of two immigrant parents, Dennis Misigoy was born and raised here in Miami-Dade County, graduating from Miami Springs Senior High before earning his degree in Computer Science at Florida International University.
+The youngest son of two immigrant parents, Dennis Misigoy was born and raised in Miami-Dade County, Florida, graduating from Miami Springs Senior High before earning his degree in Computer Science at Florida International University.
 After completing his studies, Dennis worked in the classroom as an educator, including four years as a public high school teacher.
 Later he began working as a software engineer, developing for industries as diverse as healthcare and specialized asset management.
 In his personal life, Dennis has been married for over fifteen years and is a father of three.
-He is also active in his church and is currently serving as President of the Elders Quorum of the Coral Reef Ward of the Church of Jesus Christ of Latter-day Saints, having served in various leadership roles at the congregation (ward) and local (stake) levels.
+He is also an active member of the Church of Jesus Christ of Latter-day Saints, having served in various leadership roles at the congregation (ward) and local (stake) levels.

-In the November 2016 general election, Dennis was elected to Seat 1 on the Board of Supervisors for the Enclave at Black Point Community Development District, a special taxing district in Miami-Dade County, in the 26th Congressional District.
+In the November 2016 general election, Dennis was elected to Seat 1 on the Board of Supervisors for the Enclave at Black Point Community Development District, a special taxing district in Miami-Dade County.
 For the first two years of his term, he faced an uphill battle as the sole voice of community residents opposed to wasteful spending projects supported by other members of the board and consistently on the losing side of 4-1 votes on all contentious issues.
 But his leadership was able to mobilize enough support in the community to change the board during the midterm elections, after which he led the board in saving the community over 78% of the funds which had been allotted to the unpopular projects and moving their public meetings to a time and place reasonably accessible to working members of the community.
 Throughout the remainder of his term in office, Dennis was a consistent voice of reason, successfully standing up for the concerns of the community when the board considered proposed projects opposed by those who would be most affected.

 Why I Am Running